Migrations

 bun run pramen schema snapshot # baseline in .pramen/schema.json

-bun run pramen schema diff # additive vs destructive (all auto-applied on boot)
+bun run pramen schema diff # additive vs destructive (additive auto-applies; destructive is opt-in)

 bun run pramen schema status --tenant acme # is a deployed tenant caught up?